top of page

 Cost: $8,600 (financial aid ranging from $500 - $6,600 is available).

-If you’re interested in business research, you can opt for the Economics From An Experimental Perspective course where you’ll get to attend a sequence of lectures introducing the principles and practice of economics, economic methods, and questions and optimization.
-Also, the lectures will introduce you to field experiments as a complementary tool to laboratory experiments.
+UChicago’s Immersion program offers workshop discussions, research projects, and other hands-on activities.
+If you’re interested in business research, you can opt for the Economics From An Experimental Perspective course, where you’ll attend lectures introducing the principles and practice of economics, economic methods, and questions and optimization.
 Throughout the week, you will participate in a series of exchange/market experiments, each with a corresponding lecture describing the relevant economic principle.
+Throughout the last week, you will finish the series of experiments in strategic games.
+These will be followed by a presentation and discussion of the results.
+You can check out the sample syllabus here.

 Eligibility: Students must be between the ages of 14-18 and have completed at least one year of high school (students may attend NSLC through the summer following high school graduation).